KwKKei/power_outage_investigation/README.md

 ### Significance:
 **Equipment Failure:**
-- **Normal Climate:** Mean outage duration is 3201.43 minutes, significantly higher than in the cold climate.
+- **Normal Climate:** Mean outage duration is 3201.43 minutes, significantly higher than in the normal climate.

 **Fuel Supply Emergency:**
 - **Cold Climate:** Mean outage duration is 17433 minutes, the longest duration among all climate categories.